 We have configured this tool in order to limit as much as possible the collection of personal data of our users.
-For instance, we have implemented the IP address de-identification, which automatically masks a portion of each visitor's IP (Internet Protocol), making it impossible to identify a particular European Parliament visitor via the sole IP address.
+For instance, we have implemented the IP address de-identification by automatically truncating the last octet (the last 3 digits) of each visitor's IP address (Internet Protocol), making it impossible to identify a visitor via his sole IP address.

 The only data we track is the following, always with the aim of improving our websites via aggregated and anonymous statistics reports on visitors’ activities.

 - Contents being viewed (title of the page, editorial pages settings, path of pages, URL and canonical URL, language, …)

 - Technical profiles (devices, OS, browsers, screen size of user, …)